 2 Min.
 Cool Down

 After the last 5 minutes of sprints and jogs, you’ll need a good cool down.
 To do this, simply walk through the water for at least 2 minutes.
 You’ll want to do this to slow down your heart rate and give your muscles a good, thorough stretch after such a hard workout.
 Remove the jog belt and walk in chest- or waist-deep water, if you wish.

 In the market for a jog belt?
 AquaGear® has you covered with our selection of jog belts in a wide variety of sizes and buoyancy strengths.
 AquaJogger belts have been a popular choice among deep water runners for years.
 Yet big swim brands, such as Speedo and Water Gear, have also gotten into the flotation belt game.
+If you ask us, Hydro-Fit products are the way to go: their water jog belts are made in the USA and don’t ride up like other models tend to do.
 Check out the various styles and find one that fits you and your fitness needs perfectly!